• Skip to primary navigation

 Instant Pot Chicken with Paprika and Butternut Squash

 I love pushing the limits of the Instant Pot and I love Instant Pot chicken recipes.
-This Instant Pot Chicken with Paprika and Butternut Squash recipe starts with a well looked after Instant Pot by following every step in the Give your Instant Pot some love section of the Instant Pot UK Beginners' Guide.
+This Instant Pot Chicken with Paprika and Butternut Squash recipe starts with a well looked-after Instant Pot.

 Chicken releases a lot of liquid so, as long as your Instant Pot is in tip-top shape (make sure you read what I mention in the previous paragraph!), you can get away without adding extra liquid other than the Worcestershire Sauce.